 Is your commercial building ready for winter?
 Plummeting temperatures, accumulating snowfall, slippery and brittle ice, and the salt and de-icing chemicals can really do a number on a building and its systems.
-With some preventative maintenance and proper planning and processes by an experienced property maintenance company in place, you can avoid many of the problems that come with the cold.
+With some preventative maintenance and proper planning and processes in place, you can avoid many of the problems that come with the cold.

 ✅ Roof Inspection

 Commercial roof maintenance is often overlooked, but this system is critical to the performance of your building.
 Minor leaks can become a major problem in the winter during freeze-thaw cycles as water finds its way into cracks.
 As the water freezes and expands, it can damage surrounding building materials and make the leak worse.
-Consider hiring building maintenance services which include conducting an annual roof inspection which finds and fixes these issues to protect your building and internal assets from water intrusion, mold, and structural damage.
+An annual roof inspection finds and fixes these issues to protect your building and internal assets from water intrusion, mold, and structural damage.

 A commercial roof inspection should be completed before it gets cold, and will generally include:

 - Clearing and checking downspouts, gutters, and drains

 - Inspecting all penetrations and flashing for tears and proper sealing

 - Checking vents and ensuring proper operation and sealing